 Pick and choose the right fruits and vegetables

-Some fruits and vegetables, especially acidic ones like lemon, oranges, and tomato will lower the pH in your mouth.
+Some fruits and vegetables, especially acidic ones like lemon, oranges, and tomatoes will lower the pH in your mouth.
 Of course, it would be unwise to cut them out completely, as they contain many vitamins that your body needs.
 Research shows that not consuming enough may lead to tooth loss.

 Try to stick to whole fruits and veggies when possible.
 Dried fruits can stick in the teeth and many contain added sugar.
 Drink plenty of water as well.

 Incorporate the right minerals into your diet